This article was updated on February 7th, 2024

 - Sensitivity around ears – flinching, pulling away when touched, biting

-Ear hematomas are often caused by trauma, ear infections, ear mites, or even allergies.
+Ear hematomas are often caused by injuries, ear infections, ear mites, or even allergies

 The Royal Veterinary College recently published a study that may provide a new theory on ear hematomas and their causes.
 They suspect dogs with folded cartilage earflaps may be more at risk based on the anatomy of the folded ear.
 They hypothesized that the cartilage is weakened and chronically damaged, resulting in bleeding.